Crisis Management: Look for Early Warning Signs

 Be Strategic, Not Just Tactical

-Now that we know what’s coming, we need to have crisis-specific contingency plans in place that define next steps and keep us organized when all hell breaks loose.
+Now that we know what’s coming, we need to have crisis-specific contingency plans in place that define next steps and keep us organised when all hell breaks loose.
 Create a workflow.
 Establish an internal notification system.
 Draft key messages and get them approved.
 And identify the channels you’ll use to get them out.

 Remember, just because we have a social media manager who can push messages out in 140 characters or less several times a day, doesn’t mean that we’re ready for a full blown crisis on social media.
 In fact, preparing for a crisis requires getting out of the mindset that keeps us busy all day executing and measuring our tactical goals.
 While old-fashioned contingency planning lacks the immediate sense of accomplishment we get when we see share numbers rising on our latest post, it will prevent those share numbers from rising for all the wrong reasons.